AsherTeo/Tesla-Stock-Predicition/README.md

 | **ARIMA(18,1,0)**      |  5.13619 | 6.8585   | 2.35835   |
 | **ARIMA(24,1,0)**      |  4.987147 | 6.7420   | 2.28894   |

+## LSTM

+Long Short-Term Memory (LSTM) is a popular time series forecasting model for processing  long sequence of data due to their unique architecture.
+In short, LSTMs utilize memory cells and gating mechanisms to manage information flow, retaining essential data over time while filtering out irrelevant information.
+These features enable LSTMs to effectively capture long-term dependencies in data sequences, addressing issues like the vanishing gradient problem.

 ## Result

 The table presented below is sorted based on the R2 score of each model.